 - Wrap-up.
 A couple of big picture examples.

 What do you get?

 - Access to a world leading training resource

 - Access to world leading practitioners

-- Course notes and USB
+- Digital Course notes

 - Two detailed workshop problem sessions based on real case study material